wyfang/CSGO-Config/README.md

 Game, press "CAPS" can be achieved open the game reminder for C4 bomb position reminder, when the C4 in the smoke bombs.
 In the game, press "F6, F7, F8" to quickly speak to invite other players to praise your csgo information.

 If the host is on sv_cheats 1, when you are on the move, or shooting, squatting, jumping, etc., will always turn on god, to prevent the owner to manually turn you off god.
 If the host is on sv_cheats 1, press "ALT" to turn on or turn off perspective.
+The game's default voice will display the entire contents, such as the bombs explode.